 “How’s this for a headline?
 ‘French Fries’,” James French, executed in Oklahoma on 10 August 1966 for murdering his cellmate.
 He said this right before his death by electric chair.
 French fries, get it?
 I hope it made it to the headlines.

 “I did not get my Spaghetti-Os, I got spaghetti.
 I want the Press to know this,” Thomas J. Grasso, executed in Oklahoma on March 20, 1995 for two murders.
 Real vital information.
 Thanks for letting us know.

 “I just want everyone to know that the prosecutor and Bill Scott are sorry sons of bitches.”
 Edward Ellis, executed in Texas on March 3, 1992 for capital murder.
-Damn it Bill Scott, what did you do?

 “Hoka hey, it’s a good day to die,” Clarence Ray Allen, executed in California on January 17, 2006 for 3 murders.
-Everyday is a good day to die in California.

 It made me think.
 What would I say if I knew I was to die in the next five minutes?
 What would my last words be?
 I guess it would depend on the circumstances of my executive, but oh my, this is morbid.

 “So long and thanks for all the fish.”

 3 thoughts on “[Day 7] What to say on the death row”

 Florida Department of Correction also lets you search for offenders by weight and height.

 LikeLiked by 1 person